apache/mxnet/scala-package/examples/src/main/scala/org/apache/mxnetexamples/rnn/README.md

 # RNN Example for MXNet Scala
 This folder contains the following examples writing in new Scala type-safe API:
 - [x] LSTM Bucketing
-- [ ] CharRNN Inference (still fixing issues): Generate similar text based on the model
+- [x] CharRNN Inference : Generate similar text based on the model
 - [x] CharRNN Training: Training the language model using RNN

 These example is only for Illustration and not modeled to achieve the best accuracy.